create3000/x_ite/docs/index.md

 ### preserveDrawingBuffer

 A Boolean value (`true` or `false`).
 If the value is true the drawing buffers will not be cleared and will preserve their values.
-The default value for preserveDrawingBuffer is false.
+The default value for preserveDrawingBuffer is `false`.
 Set preserveDrawingBuffer to true if you want to save the image from the canvas.
 Keep in mind setting preserveDrawingBuffer to true can have performance implications.
 {: .notice}

 ### splashScreen

 A Boolean value (`true` or `false`) to indicate whether the splash screen should be displayed.
-The default value for the splashScreen attribute is true.
+The default value for the splashScreen attribute is `true`.
 The display of the splash screen can also be toggled via the browser option »SplashScreen« in JavaScript.
 Call `Browser .setBrowserOption ("SplashScreen", booleanValue)` to toggle the display of the splash screen.
 {: .notice}

 ### src